 In 1964, 50% of all deaths in America were related to heart disease.
 Although today we do not have those kinds of statistics, heart disease deaths still remain very high.

 Here is a copy of President Johnson’s Proclamation in 1964:

 Whereas diseases of the heart and the circulatory system are responsible for over one-half the deaths occurring annually; and

-Whereas expanded research has contributed unproved methods of prevention, diagnosis, and treatment of the cardiovascular diseases; and
+Whereas expanded research has contributed unproven methods of prevention, diagnosis, and treatment of cardiovascular diseases; and